-On April 1, 1999, when the central and eastern portions of the Northwest Territories became the new territory of Nunavut, Scott's Directories did not collect Nunavut-specific data, and Nunavut physicians were included in the counts of physicians residing in the Northwest Territories.
-However, Nunavut-specific data was collected by Scott's Directories beginning in 2000.
+On April 1, 1999, the central and eastern portions of the Northwest Territories became the new territory of Nunavut.
+Nunavut-specific data was collected by Scott's Directories beginning in 2000.
 For the purposes of the current publication, 1999 Nunavut data has been generated using postal codes, and all analyses reflect distinct physician data for Nunavut and the Northwest Territories from 1999 onward.
 A total of 11 family medicine and specialist physicians, previously identified as having a jurisdiction of residence in the Northwest Territories, were reassigned to Nunavut.
 Readers are cautioned when comparing changes over time in the Northwest Territories, as some of the change is attributable to the creation of Nunavut.

-Furthermore, since 1994, Scott's Directories has been unable to obtain updates from physician licensing authorities in Nunavut.
-In order to update information on physicians practising in Nunavut, Scott's Directories has relied on other sources, such as licensing information from other jurisdictional colleges for which the physicians are members, and physician self-updates.
+Scott's Directories has been unable to obtain updates from physician licensing authorities in Nunavut.
+To update information on physicians practicing in Nunavut, Scott's Directories has relied on other sources, such as licensing information from other jurisdictional colleges for which the physicians are members, and physician self-updates.